The hardware and bandwidth for this mirror is donated by METANET, the Webhosting and Full Service-Cloud Provider.

 autoplot(sz_max, log_scale = TRUE)

-PMF of the sum of J largest order statistics for a multinomial distribution
+PMF of the sum of the J largest multinomial order statistics at specified points

 Description